 Now imagine: you're months into lockdown with 75 siblings -- could you do it??
 Well, Home of Hope can.

-Like most of us, the kiddos have been on lockdown for much of the year due to COVID-19.
+Like most of us, the kiddos have been on lockdown for the better part of a year due to COVID-19.
 They've been battling their daily battles while also focusing on physical therapy, education, play, creativity, and life skills with their dedicated family of staff members and volunteers.

 In other words?
 These kiddos are a shining example of putting the 'abled' back in 'disabled'.